carbon-language/carbon-lang/docs/design/generics/details.md

 That last call would not be legal without the cast, though.

-**Comparison to other languages:** Other languages such as Swift and Rust instead perform automatic type equality.
+**Comparison with other languages:** Other languages such as Swift and Rust instead perform automatic type equality.
 In practice this means that their compiler can reject some legal programs based on heuristics simply to avoid running for an unbounded length of time.